Why Mandatory Bicycle Helmets Laws DON’T Make Cyclists Safer

 Without doubt, if a cyclist is in a collision with a vehicle, wearing a helmet dramatically reduces their chance of dying.
-Indeed, each year there are around 3,500 serious cycling injuries in the UK, of which 71% are caused by human error often lead to cycle crash claims.
+Indeed, each year there are around 3,500 serious cycling injuries in the UK, of which 71% are caused by human error and often lead to cycling crash claims.
 But is cycling safety really about reducing the impact of injuries sustained during accidents?
 Or, should we be looking at it from a proactive perspective and looking to prevent the accidents happening in the first place?

 From the perspective of preventing cycling accidents – do helmets help?
 Not in the slightest.